6 Tips on how to Decorate a loft Apartment.

-By styling your home with beautiful earthy designs such as copper bar stools or beautifully crafted pieces like parquet coffee tables and open-faced shelving units, you’re adding character as well as functionality and turning a once industrial building into a homely space.
+By styling your home with earthy materials such as copper or beautifully crafted pieces like parquet coffee tables and open-faced shelving units, you’re adding character as well as functionality and turning a once industrial building into a homely space.

 Check out our blog post where we cover our 8 best industrial bar stools.